aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/open-presentation/_index.md

 {
     // the huge presentation is loaded and ready to use, but the memory consumption is still low.

-    // make any changes to the presentation. pres.Slides[0].Name = "Very large presentation";
+    // makes changes to the presentation.
+    pres.Slides[0].Name = "Very large presentation";

     // presentation will be saved to the other file, the memory consumptions still low during saving.